 Road rage is a physical assault of a person or vehicle as a result of a traffic incident—this is a criminal offense punishable by incarceration.

-In 2014, road rage was a contributing factor in 1,114 Texas crashes, according to data on Page 11 of this TxDOT report.
+In 2015, road rage was a contributing factor in 1,209 Texas crashes, according to this TxDOT report.

 What Employers Can Do

 The best offense is solid defensive driving skills.
 Talk with your employees about the risks associated with speeding and aggressive driving.
 Encourage them to adopt safe habits.
 Here are some talking points:

 Always be a cautious, considerate driver.
 Avoid creating a situation that may provoke another motorist:

 - Don’t tailgate or flash your lights at another driver

 - If you’re in the left lane and someone wants to pass, move over and let the driver pass you

 If you do encounter an angry driver, don’t make matters worse by triggering a confrontation: